lukepate/logger/aritcle.md

 - Methods

+## How are we going to log?

+This might be the hardest part to logging, picking an appropriate logger.
+There's no shortage of logging options out there in the Javascript ecosystem and quite frankly most are going to get the job done.
+My suggestion would be to start with one that has a particular feature you know you need and decent documentation.
+Today we'll be using Morgan and Winston who both have very great documentation.

-## Morgan
+### Morgan
 If your application communicates via HTTP, you'll want some kind of middleware to monitor incoming request.
 Morgan is a request logger that does just that.
-It's easy to install and has a lot of customizing and formatting.
+It's easy to install and has a lot of customizing and formatting benefits.
+We'll be using Morgan to communicate our web traffic requests to our application in a reasonable format.

-## Winston
+### Winston
-Once we've captured our requests, we'll want some kind of way to persist that data.
-There's an abundance of logging options out there in the Javascript ecosystem.
+Once we've captured our requests, we'll want some kind of way to persist that data to view at a later time.
 For this example we'll be using Winston.
 Winston is a powerful library that makes logging to file simple.
 It supports multiple transports, child loggers, custom levels and much more.
+Winston at it's core is designed to be simple to use, so we'll be using it to simply catch our errors and write them to file.